atejeda/unofficial_beam_redis/README.md

 - Add a read class
 - Improve logging
 - PR to apache-beam repository if already doesn't exist by that time

+# Changelog

+- Adding support for host, port, batch_size as ValueProviders